 Three Stone or Trilogy Ring

-The trilogy ring, as the name suggests, is an engagement ring that has three main diamonds.
+The trilogy ring is an engagement ring that has three main diamonds.
 It is usual to have the central diamond larger than the two flanking it.
 Popular culture says that the trilogy ring symbolises the stages of your relationship.
 One diamond represents the memories of your past, another diamond represents the present, and the third stone represents your future together.

 Engagement rings with shoulder diamonds are rings that have some sort of diamond detail in the band.